adelasn14/adelasn14/README.md

 My name is Adela Salma Nadhifa.

-I am a fresh graduate this March 2023 from Dian Nuswantoro University with the thesis,
+I am a fresh graduate from Dian Nuswantoro University with the thesis,

 Pengembangan Sistem Backend Aplikasi Seluler Untuk Monitoring Evaluasi Kinerja Perangkat Daerah Di Kabupaten Grobogan Menggunakan RESTful API or Development of a Cellular Application Backend System for Monitoring Evaluation of Regional Apparatus Performance in Grobogan Regency Using RESTful API